kjarm32/portfolio/README.md

   <img src="assets/gradcam_grid_imagenet_maskedcrop (1).png" width="86%">
 </p>

-Rapid hemorrhage detection on non-contrast head CT can support faster triage by flagging scans likely to contain intracranial bleeding.
-I built a reproducible slice-level baseline and compared three initialization strategies—scratch, ImageNet pretraining, and CT-native student/teacher self-supervised pretraining (JEPA)—using the same supervised pipeline and interpretability checks (Grad-CAM).
+Rapid identification of intracranial hemorrhage on non-contrast head CT can accelerate triage because hemorrhagic findings drive time-critical decisions and differ from ischemic pathways.
+This project was motivated by Mofrad Lab discussions on stroke imaging and a concrete question that came up in mentorship feedback: whether CT-native self-supervised pretraining can provide better representations than standard ImageNet pretraining for CT.
+I built a reproducible slice-level hemorrhage detection baseline and compared three initialization strategies, random initialization (scratch), ImageNet pretraining, and CT-native student/teacher self-supervised pretraining (JEPA), using a fixed supervised training pipeline and interpretability checks with Grad-CAM.

 ### 1-page summary + validation results